Shanmus4/Polaroid/Support/PLANNING.md

 - Gallery FAB (floating action button) is now a direct child of <body>, always fixed 24px from the bottom-right of the viewport, never overlaps the polaroid or camera.
 - Layout and stacking context bugs fully resolved: FAB is never affected by flexbox or absolute parents.
 - Camera and polaroid always maintain proportional scaling and spacing, with robust gap and padding logic.
-- Download logic removed from FAB; it is now a gallery stub for future features.
 - All layout, spacing, and stacking context issues addressed for desktop and mobile.
 - All files and fixes are now tracked and synced on GitHub.
 - **Gallery grid system completely rewritten for 2025-04-21:** Uses CSS grid for desktop (auto-fit, minmax), always wraps to new rows, large images, fixed gap.
 Mobile grid is always 2 columns, responsive, never overflows.